mxxk/heroku-local-tunnel/README.md

     - `X_HEROKU_CLIENT_SECRET`: (For SSL support only) TODO
     - `X_HEROKU_REFRESH_TOKEN`: (For SSL support only) TODO

+1. Deploy the application.
+As documented in https://devcenter.heroku.com/categories/deploying-with-docker, you have two options:
+    - Git push this repository to Heroku, which will trigger a Docker build on Heroku
-1. Deploy this repository to Heroku, either via Git or by building the Docker container locally and then deploying manually per instructions in https://devcenter.heroku.com/articles/container-registry-and-runtime.
+        - Note: If you intend to deploy more than once, you may want to build the Docker image locally as Heroku does not maintain Docker build cache. repository to Heroku, either via Git or by building the Docker container locally and then deploying manually per instructions in https://devcenter.heroku.com/articles/container-registry-and-runtime.
+    - Deploy manually.
+As a convenience, you can utilize the `Makefile` helper by running `make release HEROKU_APP={app-name-or-id}`

 1. To provision SSL certificates for the first time, run `heroku run -a {app-name-or-id} ./renew-certificate.py`